cspray/StopInjection/CONTRIBUTING.md

 ## Third party dependencies

 I intentionally have relatively few dependencies on third party libraries in this project.
 If your pull request will introduce any additional dependencies on third-party libraries **please** [get in touch with me](mailto:cspray+github@gmail.com) before sending the PR.

+## Pull Request Branches

+It is highly recommended that you do not send your fork's master branch as a pull request.
+Please ensure that all pull requests sent to `cspray/StopInjection` are on feature branches.
+This is really for your own benefit and will ensure that you can keep your fork clean and up-to-date.